cloudspeech/houdini-talk/short-essay.md

 ```

 Anything under template is not rendered by the browser, so we're fine
 visually.
-The HTML speaks for itself.
+The HTML is so clear, it speaks for itself.

 Finally, Step 4: do-it-yourself, define trans-late in JavaScript.